 Mortgage Insurance works by providing protection to lenders in case borrowers default on their mortgage payments.
 Borrowers pay insurance premiums, which are included in their monthly mortgage payments.
 If the borrower defaults, the insurer reimburses the lender for a portion of the outstanding loan amount, reducing the lender’s financial risk.

-The Mortgage Insurance premium is typically not tax deductible in Canada.
+The Mortgage Insurance premium is typically not tax-deductible in Canada.
 However, borrowers should consult with a tax professional to understand their individual tax implications related to homeownership and Mortgage Insurance.

 Mortgage Insurance covers lenders in case borrowers default on their mortgage payments.
 If the borrower defaults, the insurer reimburses the lender for a portion of the outstanding loan amount, reducing the lender’s financial risk.
 Mortgage Insurance essentially compensates lenders for the down payment the borrower didn’t make if foreclosure occurs.